 Immediately after your operation

-If you have had a local anaesthetic you may be able to go home soon after surgery.
-Your nurse will give you any particular instructions you need to follow and tell you who to contact if you have any problems.
+If you have had a local anaesthetic you might be able to go home soon after surgery.
+Your nurse gives you any particular instructions you need to follow.
+They tell you who to contact if you have any problems.

 If you have had a regional anaesthetic or general anaesthetic you go from the operating room to the recovery room.
 You stay in the recovery room until you are well enough to go back to the ward.
 While you are in the recovery area the nurses keep a very close eye on you.
 They check

-- That any wound drains are working properly and record how much fluid is draining from them
+- that any wound drains are working properly and they record how much fluid is draining from them

 Some people who have had a big operation and need to have a very close eye kept on them go to a high dependency unit (HDU) or intensive care unit (ICU).
-If you need to go to one of these units your doctor will tell you before your operation.
-You will go back to a regular ward once you have recovered enough.
+If you need to go to one of these units your doctor tells you before your operation.
+You go back to a regular ward once you have recovered enough.

 Question about cancer?
 Contact our information nurse team